chzn04/chzn04/README.md

 ## Hi there 👋

-# I'm ....
+# I'm...
-ChanJun Lee.
+**ChanJun Lee.**

-Sophomore in Computer Engineering at Yeungnam University.
+I am a sophomore student at Yeungnam University.

+# About me
+- University: Yeungnam University
+- Major: Computer Engineering
+- Grade: 2nd Year (Sophomore)

+# Interests
+- C++ Programming
+- Solving Algorithms
+- Web Development

 <!--
 **chzn04/chzn04** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.